lzim/teampsd/README.md

   - Feature branches should have names that describe the contribution being made.
   - Details on creating a feature branch and moving through the development cycle are outlined [here](link-to-teampsd-manual-dev-test-prod-cycle).

-**qa**: Before a feature can be merged into master it must go through review in the qa, or quality assurance, branch.
+**4. qa**: Before a feature can be merged into master it must go through review in the qa, or quality assurance, branch.
 This branch is used for testing contributions to make sure they integrate and meet the Team PSD standards.
   - Details and requirements for moving into and through the qa branch are outlined [here](link-to-teampsd-manual-dev-test-prod-cycle).